-In 2012 I turned my attention back to the Eagletail Wilderness, this time with a focus on exploring the areas I had neglected.
-Steve, Ozzie and I drove out to the north side of the wilderness and began walking due south.
-The goal was to get a close up view of the feather pedestal and walk around the Labyrinth.
-Reconnaissance of this rock island would lead to further, deeper investigations into its center.
+In 2012 I turned my attention back to the Eagletail Wilderness, this time focusing on exploring the areas I had neglected.
+Steve, Ozzie, and I drove out to the north side of the wilderness and began walking due south.
+The goal was to get a closeup view of the feather pedestal and walk around the Labyrinth.
+Reconnaissance of this rock island would lead to further, more in-depth investigations into its center.
 The maps of the Eagletails disclose several “natural arches” but no indication as to their possible magnificence.
-Possible extra credit for us on this day was to get up close to one or more of these landmarks.
+Possible extra credit for us was to get up close to one or more of these landmarks on this day.
 From this day of exploration, this hike was born.

 Gateway to the Labyrinth